Highly rated local moving companies for Charlotte to Lexington moves

 - Change of address: You can set an official move date on the form and this way all of your mail will get properly forwarded to Lexington.
 Get started here.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Choose Released Value Protection for free, basic coverage from movers at 60 cents per pound.
-For comprehensive protection matching your items' full value, consult your moving company for alternative options or consider a third-party insurance provider.
+For comprehensive protection matching your items’ full value, consult your moving company for alternative options or consider a third-party insurance provider.

 Where to live in Lexington